 defaults write com.blizzard.worldofwarcraft disable-expose-fix -bool NO

 Next, I realized that I could try the Macros function within Synapse.
 Instead of using the “Keyboard Function” way, the Macros feature can “record” a series of keybinds, and you can then assign that macro to a button on the Naga.
 I programmed all of my WoW spells that aren’t on my main action bar into the Macros window using this method.
 Below is a screenshot of my monk’s Transcendence spell which was keybound to “Shift-V” in World of Warcraft.

-This method worked right away for me - my mouse was functioning as I had hoped, finally!
+This method worked right away for me – my mouse was functioning as I had hoped, finally.
 It was incredible to finally have the full functionality of the Naga in the game.
-Unfortunately, this method stopped working all of a sudden after about a week!
-(I've already stated that this was a saga, didn't I?)
-FeelsBadMan.
+Unfortunately, this method stopped working all of a sudden after about a week.

-I don't know how I got the idea to try and do the first method with Keyboard Functions with the Shift key again, but I decided to try that again, and holy hell - if it didn't work flawlessly...
-Yes, it's confusing and I have no idea what is happening at this point, but this method has been working for a couple of weeks now, and after several computer start ups.
+I don’t know how I got the idea to try and do the first method with Keyboard Functions with the Shift key again, but I decided to try that again, and it worked flawlessly.
+Yes, it’s confusing and I have no idea what is happening at this point, but this method has been working for a couple of weeks now, and after several computer start ups.

 Despite the software issues when used for World of Warcraft, the Razer Naga Trinity is a flawless mouse for video and photo post production work on a Mac.
 Being able to assign editing tools, functions, and navigate programs at the push of a button makes for a more intuitive experience while editing.